9. Keep your defensive techniques basic

 Trigger locks, cable locks

 This is the bare minimum for safe handgun storage, and we don’t recommend trigger locks or cable locks as an effective, primary firearms storage method.
 However, if this is all you have, or if such a device is required in your local jurisdiction, be sure to use one from a reputable manufacturer, and ideally, purchase a handgun vault or fire-rated gun safe as soon as you can.
-Note: Never install a trigger lock or cable lock on a loaded firearm.

 Get the best gun safes at Liberty Safe

-Whatever self defense tools or weapons you decide to employ, you can keep them secure when not in use by locking them in a fire-rated, USA-made safe.
+Whatever self defense tools or weapons you decide to employ, you can keep them secure when not in use by locking them in a fire-rated, USA-made gun safe.
 Liberty offers a full-line of gun safes for every taste and budget.
 Check out our line of gun safes or visit a showroom near you.